Pece17/LinuxServerManagement/README.md

 # Linux Server Management

-Linux notes and instructions for Haaga-Helia University course
+Linux notes and instructions for a course about Linux server management in Haaga-Helia University of Applied Sciences

 ## Author